How do I know which association to sign my son or daughter up with?

 When does the season start?

 Teams can start practicing on or after August 1st in shorts and helmets for the first week.
-The first practice game of the season will be August 20th and the first regular game will be August 27th.

 How many games are there in a season?